jakecastelli/node/doc/api/stream.md

 stream is readable, dangling event listeners will be removed so that the last stream can be consumed later.

-`stream.pipeline()` closes all the streams when an error is raised.
+`stream.pipeline()` closes all the streams when an error is raised, please note that the `close` is not guaranteed to be emitted when callback is called.
 The `IncomingRequest` usage with `pipeline` could lead to an unexpected behavior once it would destroy the socket without sending the expected response.
 See the example below: